Distances from Cape Reinga

 In the afternoon we took a cruise up along the Bay of Islands coastline, which became the South Pacific Ocean, past several of the larger islands to a place called Cape Brett

 and an small island known as ‘Hole in the Rock’ because it was a huge piece of rock with a hole large enough for a big boat to pass through - which we did.
 We passed the place where Captain Cook stopped while in this area, but the highlight of the trip was finding a pod of large bottlenose dolphins.
 They were bigger (about 2.5 metres long) than those we swam with in Kaikoura in the South Island, and flipped themselves in

 the water around the boat; as we sped off, a mother and baby (calf) raced alongside us.

 On the way back, we got off the boat at the small town of Russell

 , directly across the bay from where we boarded the boat in Paihia.
 This town must have one of the most interesting histories in NZ: originally it was a Maori settlement known as ‘Sweet Penguin’; in 1830 hundreds of people died in the ‘War of the Girls’; in 1845 the British flagpole was cut down (for the fourth time) by a disgruntled Maori; and the town was generally a hang-out for escaped convicts, whalers, prostitutes and drunk sailors, leading it to become known as “the hellhole of the Pacific” and for Charles Darwin to uncharitably write that “the majority of the British there were the refuse of society”; it also managed to fit in being the country’s first capital.
 Today it is a sleepy village (pop 1,140), and there we saw the oldest church in the country, Christ Church

 from 1847, as well as walking up the hill where the flagpole was felled 4 times, which gave good views over the land and sea.
-We ended
+We ended up having

 Hoping our Easter chocs haven't melted in the heat